readthedocs/readthedocs.org/docs/user/single_version.rst

 in cases where there should only always exist one unambiguous copy of your project.

 For example, a research project may wish to *only* expose readers to their latest list of publications and research data.
+Similarly, a :abbr:`SaaS (Software as a Service)` application might only ever have one version live.

 You can see a live example of this at http://www.contribution-guide.org